-If you want a feel of Albania without actually crossing the border, buzzy Ulcinj’s the place to go.
-The population is 61% Albanian (68% Muslim) and in summertime it swells with Kosovar holidaymakers for the simple reason that it’s a lot nicer than any of the Albanian seaside towns.
+For a taste of Albania without actually crossing the border, head down to buzzy, beautiful Ulcinj (pronounced ul-tsin-ye).
+The population is 61% Albanian (68% Muslim), and in summertime it swells with Kosovar holidaymakers for the simple reason that it’s a lot nicer than the Albanian seaside towns.

-Rising from a green vale surrounded by rough grey mountains, Cetinje is an odd mix of former capital and overgrown village where single-storey cottages and stately mansions share the same street.
-Several of those mansions – dating from times when European ambassadors rubbed shoulders with Montenegrin princesses – have become museums or schools for art and music.
+Rising from a green vale surrounded by rough grey mountains, Cetinje is an odd mix of erstwhile capital and overgrown village, where single-storey cottages and stately mansions share the same street.
+Several of those mansions – dating from the days when European ambassadors rubbed shoulders with Montenegrin princesses – have become museums or schools for art and music.

 Durmitor National Park